 It’s easy to bump saving down on your priority list, but taking simple steps today could make a big impact on your future.
-So if you ever find yourself looking for an easy way to balance your needs, wants and savings, consider trying out this 50-30-20 rule!
+So if you ever find yourself looking for a way to balance your needs, wants and savings, consider trying out this 50-30-20 rule!

 It calls for 50 percent of your income to go toward your needs, 30 percent to your wants, and 20 percent to your savings.